fangtian-zhong/fangtian-zhong.github.io/teaching/csci591-fall-2025/assignments/assignment1.md

 * real_number2:123.456 ,
 * real_number_3: 1.234567e20

-### 1.2 Develop a assembly program named assignment1-2.asm to read numbers from keyboard and save them to uninitialized variables with different storage spaces and print out their values. resw, resd, resq, rest.
+### 1.2 Develop a assembly program named assignment1-2.asm to read int numbers from keyboard and save them to uninitialized variables with different storage spaces and print out their values. resw, resd, resq, rest.
 That is, we need to read 4 numbers from key board and save their values to uninitiated variables uninitializedData1, uninitializedData2, uninitializedData3, uninitializedData4.
 Finally, we have to print them out in their corresponding type formats.
 After compiling and linking the assembly program to produce assignment1-2.exe, double clicked assignment1-2.exe, it is gonna show you to give numbers:

  Enter the first number:
  Enter the second number: